 Perhaps you feel the same way, like there’s a lack of depth to your life.
 What’s squatting in your mental landscape right now?
 It might seem fluffy and harmless, but little distractions have the power to derail good intentions.
 Maybe it’s time to take a small step back and examine your social media patterns.

 I choose to be my own boss, answer emails within 24 hours, travel and work simultaneously, and carve out plenty of time to share a beer with people I adore because I love being in charge of my life.
 I’m a decider.
 My choice to disengage from social media is about deciding how and when I consume information.
 I don’t want to be the end product of any platform—bought and sold through slick, algorithm-driven advertising.
 I don’t want to be one of Pavlov’s dogs, drooling over every ping, buzz or red dot.

 I want to run my business my way.
 I want to create.
 I want to inspire.
 And I want my moments to matter.

 I have a plan for my business and want to prove it can thrive without social media.
-Every month or so I’ll update The Barefaced Blog with insights about my social media-free existence—including moments of panic and sheer audacity.
+Every few months I’ll update The Barefaced Blog with insights about my social media-free existence—including moments of panic and sheer audacity.
 (I’m sure I’ll reach for my phone for a “quickie scroll” more than once.)

 It’s possible that I’ll fail spectacularly—I’ve always wondered what Bon Jovi meant when he sang,”shot down in a blaze of glory.”
 If that’s the case, you’ll want to stick around to witness the carnage of a thousand “I told you so’s”.
 (You should sign up for my monthly newsletter, where I give candid advice about telling better brand stories and punching above your weight.)